alxsimon/local_pcangsd/README.md

 The final objective is to combine [PCAngsd](https://github.com/Rosemeis/pcangsd) with [lostruct](https://github.com/jguhlin/lostruct-py) to analyse low-coverage data (genotype likelihoods) with local PCA.

-For now the lostruct part is not done.

 ## Install

 Requirements can be seen in the [`conda_env.yaml`](https://github.com/alxsimon/local_pcangsd/blob/main/conda_env.yaml) file.